Anissa Keyes, MA, LMFT, LICSW, RYT-200, R-HYI

 Eston believes in a holistic approach to both health and recovery.
 Different approaches work for different people, so he thinks it behooves practitioners to be comfortable with topics as broad as spirituality, intellectualism, exercise, nutrition, and a range of different therapeutic approaches.
 His core philosophy is a mix of existentialism, determinism, pragmatism, and humanism.
 Eston thinks the foundation in any process is to believe that people have the capacity to change.

 Eston is an avid reader and enjoys cooking and exploring different foods.
-He also loves to socialize with friends, play basketball and spend time with his girlfriend and three dogs.
+He also loves to socialize with friends, play basketball and spend time with his fiance and 4 pets.

 Eston currently is attending the University of Minnesota with a double major in Philosophy/Psychology, and graduated with an AA degree with a Psychology emphasis from Normandale Community College with highest honors.
 He was the Undergraduate Philosophy Association President at the University of Texas at Austin and an editor/selection panel member for the Undergraduate Philosophy Journal, Ex Nihilo.
-Eston has been a mental health professional for a little over a year now, with experience working with kids and people from all walks of life.
+Eston has been a mental health professional for 3 years, with experience working with kids and people from all walks of life.
 Eston welcomes the opportunity to help and work with everyone, regardless of race, religion, age, background, gender identification, or worldview.

 Allisun Palma-Ruwe, BA